Rare vase bought at Virginia Goodwill sells for over $100K at auction

 “She reached out, sent an email to my auction house,” Wright said.
 “As soon as I saw this rare piece of glass, I immediately called her on her cellphone, and she told me the back story, and I just couldn’t believe it.”

-Wright said Italian glass from mid-century was the best glass that was made in the world, and it turns out the vase was made by world renowned glass blower Carlo Scarpa sometime around 1947.
+Wright said Italian glass from the mid-century was the best glass that was made in the world, and it turns out the vase was made by world-renowned glass blower Carlo Scarpa sometime around 1947.

 It was in great condition, according to Wright, and sold at his auction house for over $100,000 — $107,100 to be exact.